 The Company has not recognized conditional asset retirement obligations for which a fair value cannot be reasonably estimated in its consolidated financial statements.
 Assets that have not been submitted/reviewed for potential demolition activities are considered to have continued usefulness and are generally still operating normally.
 Therefore, without a plan to demolish the assets or the expectation of a plan, such as shortening the useful life of assets for depreciation purposes in accordance with the accounting guidance related to property, plant and equipment, the Company is unable to reasonably forecast a time frame to use for present value calculations.
 As such, the Company has not recognized obligations for individual plants/buildings at its manufacturing sites where estimates of potential settlement dates cannot be reasonably made.
-In addition, the Company has not recognized conditional asset retirement obligations for the capping of its approximately 25 underground storage wells and 79 underground brine mining and other wells at Company's management that the possibility is remote that such conditional asset retirement obligations, when estimable, will have a material impact on the Company's consolidated financial statements based on current costs.
+In addition, the Company has not recognized conditional asset retirement obligations for the capping of its approximately 25 underground storage wells and 79 underground brine mining and other wells at Company-owned sites when there are no plans or expectations of plans to exit the sites.
+It is the opinion of the Company's management that the possibility is remote that such conditional asset retirement obligations, when estimable, will have a material impact on the Company's consolidated financial statements based on current costs.